 ★ Swedish

-Gotland and Öland are two of Sweden's most popular summer destinations.
-Gotland attracts with its medieval week, as well as its rauks and beaches.
-Rauks are limestone formations shaped by the sea and wind over thousands of years and are one of the island's most famous attractions.
+Two of Sweden's most popular summer destinations are Gotland and Öland.
+Gotland attracts visitors with its Medieval Week, along with its raukas and beaches.
+The raukas are limestone formations shaped by the sea and wind over thousands of years and are one of the island's most famous attractions.
 There are also historical sites such as Birka and other attractions that reflect Sweden's history. Öland is known for its long white beaches and camping opportunities.
 Both islands offer a relaxed holiday atmosphere and are a perfect destination for summer trips.

 We use our own cookies and third-party cookies so we can display the website to you and better understand how you use it, allowing us to improve the services we offer.